jerry153fish/jerry153fish.github.io/_posts/2016-06-28-how-to-build-a-church-website.md

 layout: post
 title: How to build a church website
 key: 20171111
-tags: ffmpeg sh youtube church website
+tags: Ffmpeg Youtube Church Website Journal
 ---

 Recently, the elders in the church ask me to design a church website which need to fulfill requirements below: